Better Late Than Never: Formulating and Benchmarking Recommendation Editing: Experimental Setting

 \subsection{Editing Method}

 This section provides a detailed introduction to the editing methods we employed.

-\textbf{Finetuning-based Approaches:} \textbf{FT} (Fine-Tuning)~\cite{sinitsin2020editable} and \textbf{EFT} (Editing Fine-Tuning).
-These methods edit the model using a fine-tuning manner based on explicit editing data.
-For example, the FT method modifies the recommendation model by changing its original parameters, requiring the entire graph's information for graph-based collaborative filtering models.
-In contrast, EFT modifies the final user and item embeddings through a model that generates these embeddings, without requiring detailed knowledge of the model's architecture and training data.

-More specifically, the FT method transmits the gradient of the edit loss to the original parameters of the collaborative filtering model and then utilizes the Adam optimizer to modify the model parameters for editing.
-The EFT method pre-fetches the user and item embeddings generated by the original collaborative filtering model.
+\textbf{FT}: The FT method transmits the gradient of the edit loss to the original parameters of the collaborative filtering model and then utilizes the Adam optimizer to modify the model parameters for editing.

+\textbf{EFT}: The EFT method pre-fetches the user and item embeddings generated by the original collaborative filtering model.
 After parameterizing these embeddings, the gradient of the edit loss is transmitted solely to these embeddings.
 Editing is then performed by modifying these embeddings.
 Algorithm \ref{alg:eft} describes the process of editing using the E-BPR Loss with EFT.

-\textbf{Regularization-based Approaches:} \textbf{LWF} (Learning Without Forgetting)~\cite{li2017learning}, \textbf{L2} (Online L2Reg)~\cite{lin2022continual}, \textbf{SRIU} (Sample Reweighting Incremental Update)~\cite{peng2021preventing}.
-These methods also edit models by fine-tuning explicit editing data and using the original model for regularization during the editing process.
-LWF normalizes the output on the original model using editing data, and L2 utilizes the parameters of the original model for regularization.
-SRIU contends that overfitting editing data with low confidence in the original model can lead the edited model to deviate from the original model's patterns.
-It adopts a re-weighting approach that assigns lower weights to data with low confidence.

-More specifically, LWF and L2 are extensions of the FT method used for editing with E-BPR loss, where an additional regularization loss is introduced to prevent knowledge forgetting.
+\textbf{LWF} and \textbf{L2}: LWF and L2 are extensions of the FT method used for editing with E-BPR loss, where an additional regularization loss is introduced to prevent knowledge forgetting.
 LWF regularizes the editing process by using the MSE loss between the scores of explicit edit pairs from the original and edited models.
 Conversely, L2 directly employs the MSE loss between the parameters of the original model and the edited model for regularization.
 The formulations of their edit losses are as follows:

-SRIU normalizes the output scores of the original model on explicit edit pairs using mean and variance normalization.
+\textbf{SRIU}: SRIU normalizes the output scores of the original model on explicit edit pairs using mean and variance normalization.
 Then, it computes the weight for each explicit edit pair through Softmax.
 For the E-BPR loss generated for each triplet (u, $i_{pos}$, $i_{neg}$), the corresponding loss is multiplied by the weight of its associated explicit edit pair.